All guides

-If you drive professionally in the UK, you’ll likely need a Driver CPC qualification.
-CPC stands for Certificate of Professional Competence, and it’s a legal requirement for most HGV and PCV drivers.
-Completing Driver CPC training earns you a Driver Qualification Card (DQC), proving that you’re qualified to drive vehicles such as:
+If you drive professionally in the UK, you will likely need a Driver CPC qualification.
+CPC stands for Certificate of Professional Competence, and it is a legal requirement for most HGV and PCV drivers.
+Completing Driver CPC training earns you a Driver Qualification Card (DQC), proving you are qualified to drive vehicles such as:

 • HGVs: C1, C1E, C, CE